Best-of-Both-Worlds for Heavy-Tailed Markov Decision Processes: Introduction

 \textbf{Our Contributions. } In this paper, we answer this question in the affirmative.
 We start with HTMDPs with known transitions.
 Our proposed algorithm \textbf{H}eavy-\textbf{T}ailed \textbf{FTRL} over \textbf{O}ccupancy \textbf{M}easure (\texttt{HT-FTRL-OM}) integrates the Follow-The-Regularized-Leader (FTRL) framework over occupancy measures with a $1/\alpha$-Tsallis entropy regularizer and a novel skipping loss estimator (see \Cref{sec:known-alg}), and achieves BoBW guarantees simultaneously in adversarial regimes and self-bounding (including stochastic as a special case) regimes.
 Leveraging this framework, we further investigate the unknown-transition setting and develop algorithm \textbf{H}eavy-\textbf{T}ailed \textbf{FTRL} with \textbf{U}pper \textbf{O}ccupancy \textbf{B}ound (\texttt{HT-FTRL-UOB}) in \Cref{sec:unknown-alg}, which adopts a pessimistic estimator with skipping-loss adjustment and biased importance sampling via upper occupancy bounds.
 We establish instance-dependent regret bounds for \texttt{HT-FTRL-UOB} in self-bounding regimes and instance-independent regret bounds in adversarial regimes, which demonstrate the BoBW performance.
-Our main contributions are summarized as follows: \begin{itemize}[nosep,itemsep=2pt] \item For HTMDPs with known transitions, we propose framework \texttt{HT-FTRL-OM} (\Cref{alg:ht-ftrl-om}), which simultaneously achieves a nearly minimax-optimal instance-independent regret bound $\wt{\gO}( T^{1/\alpha})$ in adversarial regimes and an instance-dependent regret bound $\gO(\log(T))$ in stochastic regimes (see \Cref{thm:bobw-known}). \item We extend this framework to the unknown transition setting and devise algorithm \texttt{HT-FTRL-UOB} (\Cref{alg:ht-ftrl-uob}), which possesses a nearly minimax-optimal instance-independent regret bound $\wt{\gO}( T^{1/\alpha} + \sqrt{T})$ in adversarial regimes and the first logarithmic instance-dependent regret bound $\gO(\log(T)^2)$ for stochastic environments (see \Cref{thm:bobw-unknown}). \item Our analysis overcomes key barriers in heavy-tailed RL. \textit{i)} We develop a novel refinement framework for shifted losses under heavy-tailed feedback. \textit{ii)} We establish a suboptimal mass propagation principle that bridges occupancy deviations across layers. \textit{iii)} For the unknown transition setting, we design a pessimistic estimator and derive an innovative regret decomposition scheme that carefully isolates transition uncertainty from heavy-tailed estimation errors and the skipping bias.
+Our main contributions are summarized as follows: \begin{itemize}[nosep,itemsep=2pt] \item For HTMDPs with known transitions, we propose framework \texttt{HT-FTRL-OM} (\Cref{alg:ht-ftrl-om}), which simultaneously achieves an instance-independent regret bound $\wt{\gO}(\sigma T^{1/\alpha})$, minimax-optimal in $\sigma,T$ up to $\poly(H,S,A)$ and log factors, in adversarial regimes and an instance-dependent regret bound $\gO(\log(T))$ in stochastic regimes (see \Cref{thm:bobw-known}). \item We extend this framework to the unknown transition setting and devise algorithm \texttt{HT-FTRL-UOB} (\Cref{alg:ht-ftrl-uob}), which, under a mild truncative nonnegativity condition on the loss distributions (\Cref{ass:truncative-nonnegativity}), achieves an instance-independent regret bound $\wt{\gO}(\sigma(T^{1/\alpha} + \sqrt{T}))$, minimax-optimal in $\sigma,T$ up to $\poly(H,S,A)$ and log factors, in adversarial regimes and the first logarithmic instance-dependent regret bound $\gO(\log(T)^2)$ for stochastic environments (see \Cref{thm:bobw-unknown}). \item Our analysis overcomes key barriers in heavy-tailed RL. \textit{i)} We develop a novel refinement framework for shifted losses under heavy-tailed feedback. \textit{ii)} We establish a suboptimal mass propagation principle that bridges occupancy deviations across layers. \textit{iii)} For the unknown transition setting, we design a pessimistic estimator and derive an innovative regret decomposition scheme that carefully isolates transition uncertainty from heavy-tailed estimation errors and the skipping bias.
 See \Cref{sec:challenge-and-insights,sec:unknown-result} for more details. \end{itemize}